Reusing code

 Functions with multiple parameters

 You might have noticed.
 In this entire article, we only ever worked with unary functions - functions that take a single parameter.
 And you might rightfully think that this was a lot of work for a very partial feature.
-After all, it’s very easy to think of dozens of functions that take more than one parameter - our interpreter is one, for example.
+After all, it’s very easy to think of dozens of functions that take more than one parameter - addition, for example.

 An add function would take two parameters and return their sum.
-In theory, then, this is something we can’t express with our language - not only do we not have syntax for it, but we don’t even have the necessary tools in our AST.
-It certainly feels like we’re at a bit of a dead end.
+In theory, then, this is something we can’t express in our language.

 Now, allow your mind to shift a little.
 What if instead, add was a function that took a single parameter - call it lhs, returned a function that took a single parameter - call it rhs, and returned the sum of lhs and rhs?
-Well, that’d be essentially the same thing, wouldn’t it?
+Given add and two integers, we could get their sum by applying add to the first, and the resulting function to the second.
+Here’s how to write this in our language:

 let add = lhs -> rhs -> lhs + rhs in